JamieJQuinn/Madoko-PhD-Thesis-Draft/README.md

 # Jamie Quinn's Thesis

+**ARCHIVED 2024-04-08**

+> This was a working draft of my PhD Thesis for a short while.
+I leave it here as an example of a Madoko project, of which there are few; it never seemed to take off...

 ## Madoko

 This thesis is written in [madoko](https://www.madoko.net/), a version of markdown specifically designed for academics writing papers including a lot of code and maths.
 It has various advantages over other scholarly markdown implementations such as